 Despite leaps in progress, women are still under-represented in the workplace, particularly women of color, women with disabilities and LGBT women.

-Many companies still need to understand that women’s experiences are diverse and reach beyond gender, which requires personalised approaches to issues preventing career advancement.
+Many companies still need to understand that women’s experiences are diverse and reach beyond gender, which requires personalized approaches to issues preventing career advancement.

 Strategies like unconscious bias training, target setting or metrics sharing are needed to overcome this unequal representation.
 But beyond tangible solutions, global mindsets also need to change for women to succeed in the workplace.